CrossRef/event-data-user-guide/docs/data/about-the-data.md

 ## Where we look

 Data comes from different sources, via different routes.
 For some sources, like Crossref Metadata and DataCite Metadata, we receive Events directly from the source.
-For others, we operate an Agent (or bot) to go and look for Events.
+For others, we operate an Agent to go and look for Events.

 ![Event journeys](../images/journeys.png)

 Events from each source go on a different journey to get into Event Data.
-Each Event documents its own provenance and links to supporting evidence, where applicable.
+Each Event provides documentation of its own provenance and links to supporting evidence, where applicable.
 Because of the diversity of routes by which data enters Event Data, you should consider which sources you are interested in.
 Each source is individually documented in this Guide.

 Because Event Data captures links between 'traditional literature' and 'non-traditional literature', the 'subject' of most Events is a webpage and the 'object' is a Registered Content Item, linked via its DOI.

-Crossref members already provide reference information for Registered Content, for example article to article citations.
+Crossref members already provide reference information for Registered Content, for example article-to-article citations.
 This falls under the 'traditional scholarship' category and is outside the scope of Event Data.
-If the Publisher has made it open, this data is available via the Deposit system (available via the Crossref REST API).
+If the Publisher has made it open, this data is available via the [Crossref REST API](https://api.crossref.org).

 "Webpages" represent a wide variety of things, including members' sites.
 In order to avoid accidentally collecting 'traditional' reference information, all Crossref Event Data Agents avoid websites that belong to our members.
-We maintain a list of domains that the Event Data Bot will not visit because we know they belong to Publishers.
+We maintain a list of domains that the Event Data Agents will not visit because we know they belong to Publishers.
 This exclusion is done on a best-effort basis.

 We also exclude other webpages that we believe are part of databases, library systems etc. As we monitor a potentially limitless set of websites, this with is done with heuristics on a best-effort basis.